fastify/fastify/docs/Request.md

 - `params` - the params matching the URL
 - `headers` - the headers
 - `raw` - the incoming HTTP request from Node core *(you can use the alias `req`)*
+- `id` - the id generated for this request
 - `log` - the logger instance of the incoming request

 ```js